solspace/ee-freeform/documentation/extension-hooks.md

-# Events & Hooks
+# Extension Hooks

-If you wish to extend the capabilities of Freeform, you can use any of the events and hooks below:
+If you wish to extend the capabilities of Freeform, you can use any of the extension hooks below:

 ## Events for Freeform Forms <a href="#events-freeform-forms" id="events-freeform-forms" class="docs-anchor">#</a>